openinframap/openinframap/imposm/README.md

 ## Additional data
-The [web backend](../web-backend) requires country EEZ boundaries to be imported into the `countries` schema in the same database as the OSM data.
+The [web backend](../web-backend) requires country EEZ boundaries to be imported into the `countries` schema in the same database as the OSM data, so that offshore wind farms can be attributed to the correct country.
 These are sourced from the marineregions.org [Marine and Land Zones](https://marineregions.org/sources.php#unioneezcountry) dataset.

-    shp2pgsql -s 4326 -d ./EEZ_Land_v3_202030.shp countries.country_eez > ./country_eez.sql
+    shp2pgsql -s 4326 -d ./EEZ_land_union_v4_202410.shp countries.country_eez > ./country_eez.sql

 We create a materialized view from this, using `ST_Subdivide` to improve indexing performance: